ibm-cloud-docs/CDN/how-to-https.md

 ### Redirect
 {: #redirect}

-Clicking on the **Redirect** tab displays all the information needed to address the Domain Validation through redirect.
+Clicking the **Redirect** tab displays all the information that is needed to address the Domain Validation through redirect.
 This information allows the CA to retrieve a copy of the **Challenge response** from Akamai through your origin server.
-After your server is configured correctly, Domain Validation can take 2 to 4 hours.
+After your server is configured correctly, Domain Validation can take 2 - 4 hours.

    ![Domain Validation Challenge Redirect](images/domain-validation-redirect.png)

-To successfully complete the Domain Validation through the Redirect method, you may need to configure your web server in a particular way.
+To successfully complete the Domain Validation through the Redirect method, you might need to configure your web server in a particular way.
 The example procedures for Apache and Nginx servers are outlined in the sections that follow.

 **Example situation**
 * Origin server: `www.example.com`